 The Process of Making Wood Coasters

-So on to the fun part: slice up 5 or 6 pieces of the tree limb about 3/8" thick (I suppose I should add carefully in there, and use safety goggles because you look cool in them trust me)
+So on to the fun part: slice up 5 or 6 pieces of the tree limb about 3/8″ thick (I suppose I should add carefully in there, make sure that branch is tightly secured!
+And use safety goggles because you look cool in them trust me)

 Those coasters look amazing.
 I think I’m going to try that eventually.
 I recently finished making a bed out of wood, which was a bit different.. but this seems very practical.
 Thanks!